manifold-systems/manifold/docs/docs.md

 ### GraphQL Files

 The GraphQL Manifold enables your Java code to directly access types and queries defined in native GraphQL schema files.
-Drop a schema file into your project and start using and build queries in your code, no code generators to engage, no recompiling between schema changes.
+Drop a schema file into your project and start using and building queries in your code, no code generators to engage, no recompiling between schema changes.
 Supports all standard file extensions including `.graphql`, `.graphqls`, and `.gql`.

 When you add a GraphQL file to your project it becomes a Java *resource*.
 A resource, like a class, is rooted in a resource or